tomrndom/osf-website/site/projects/hosting/index.md

 ---
 layout: about
-title: "Host your project at the Open Infrastructure Foundation"
+title: "Host your project at the OpenStack Foundation"

 hero:
   title: "Host your project at OSF"